 The upkeep level would be considered moderate because shutting the filter down, disconnecting the hoses, and cleaning all three filter trays can be a big task.
 The filter trays are deep enough for you to customize with your own filter media, but it does come with filter floss to get you started.
 A downside to this filter is the included hoses are clear green, so you are easily able to see algae and biofilm growth in the hoses.

 |Size Options:||10 gallons, 20 gallons, 30 gallons, 50 gallons, 75 gallons, 90 gallons|

-For a powerful HOB filter, the Marineland Bio-Wheel Emperor Power Filter is a great pick.
+For a powerful hang on back filter (HOB), the Marineland Bio-Wheel Emperor Power Filter is a great pick and the best filter for goldfish for the money.
 This filter is available in six sizes for tanks from 10-90 gallons and is powerful enough for the messiest goldfish.
 It features 3-stage filtration and offers a unique Bio-Wheel that has large surface area for beneficial bacteria colonization.
 As the water flows back into the tank from the filter, it passes over the Bio-Wheel, creating a gentle waterflow.
 This filter includes the filter floss and activated carbon filter cartridges and Bio-Wheel to get you started.